kanbanyte/sepb/assessments/test_report.md

 * Movement to pick up PCB shells delivered to a specific location by the conveyor belt to the upper left compartment of the tray.
 * Movement to pick up batteries from the battery rack and place them on the upper left compartment of the tray.
 * Movement to pick up trays and deliver them to and from the human operator, including:
-	* Movement to pick up a fully filled tray on the upper left to the human operator
+	* Movement to pick up a fully filled tray on the upper left to the human operator.
-	* Movement to pick up a fully filled tray on the lower left to the human operator
+	* Movement to pick up a fully filled tray on the lower left to the human operator.
 	* Movement to pick up an empty tray from the human operator back to a empty spot to be filled up again.

 For integration-related features, the following items are tested: